MARSFOREVER472/BinaryTree/README.md

 **_It is the recursive way in which we will go through each node of the tree, there are three ways to go through it:_**

+- In-order: If we visit the left child first, then the father and finally the right child.

 **_Traducido del español:_**

 ## ¿Qué es un árbol?